Speaking of HealthThe 5 Ws of healthy hands can help you avoid germs, illnessesDecember 07, 2023

 The lack of estrogen affects various systems in the body:

-- Heart and blood vessels: The estrogen produced before menopause protects against heart attacks and stroke.
+The estrogen produced before menopause protects against heart attacks and stroke.
 The decline in estrogen, along with other risks factors, such as high cholesterol, high blood pressure and a sedentary lifestyle, leads to an increased risk of heart attacks and stroke.
 Thus, it is important to eat healthy and maintain a normal diet.

 With decreasing estrogen, the lining of the vaginal canal becomes thinner, dryer and less elastic.
 This can lead to pain during sexual intercourse and an increased susceptibility to vaginal infections.
 This same lack of estrogen can lead to the urethra becoming inflamed and irritated, leading to more frequent urination and urinary infections.
 Lubricants and vaginal estrogen can help with these symptoms.

 What is hormone replacement therapy?
 Am I eligible for it?
 Is it safe?

 Hormone replacement therapy involves replacement of the estrogen hormones to help alleviate distressing menopause-related symptoms.
-If you have a uterus, you also will require progesterone to prevent excessive thickening of the uterine lining that can lead to pre-cancer or cancer of the uterus.
+If you have a uterus, you also will require progesterone to prevent excessive thickening of the uterine lining that can lead to precancer or cancer of the uterus.

-In these cases, it is recommended to start hormone replacement within the first 10 years of menopause.
-Surgical removal of ovaries leads to a more abrupt drop in estrogen levels and more drastic symptoms and often is benefited by hormone replacement.
+In these cases, it's recommended to start hormone replacement within the first 10 years of menopause.
 New studies suggest potential benefits for mood, sleep and joint aches.
-In women with a history of stroke, heart attack, increased risk of blood clots, history of clots in the lungs of legs, breast cancer, estrogen-dependent cancers, allergy to estrogen, liver dysfunction and/or unexplained vaginal bleeding, hormone replacement therapy should be used with caution.
+Surgical removal of ovaries leads to a more abrupt drop in estrogen levels and more drastic symptoms, and this is often benefited by hormone replacement.

 Vaginal estrogen in the form of a cream or ring can be used in women who are more bothered by the genitourinary symptoms of vaginal dryness, urgency and increased frequency of urination.
-Low-dose topical formulations of testosterone, along with estrogen replacement, have been shown to improve sexual satisfaction in postmenopausal women.
-Testosterone therapy has not yet been approved by the U.S. Food and Drug Administration for use in women and can be associated with theoretical risks of abnormal lipid panels, clitoral enlargement, abnormal hair growth and acne.
+Low-dose topical formulations of testosterone, along with estrogen replacement, have been shown to improve sexual satisfaction in women who are past menopause.

 Are there any nonhormonal medications useful in managing menopausal symptoms?